kabirshhaikh/Leetcode/README.md

 -> Count number of bad pairs - leetcode medium problem -> Design a number container system - leetcode medium problem -> Modify the matrix - leetode easy problem
+-> Max sum of a pair with equal sum of digits - leetcode medium problem